CalestialAshley35/animaltalk/README.md

 ## 🔊 Text-to-Speech Feature

-Exclusive to Cow conversations:
-- Enabled with `y` during cow selection
+- Enabled with `y` during animal selection
-- Uses `espeak` for Linux systems
+- Uses `espeak` for TTS
 - Adds vocal dimension to interactions
 - Perfect for accessibility purposes
-- if you type n Cow will response in text rather than voice
+- if you type n The Animal will response in text rather than voice

 ## 🛠️ Technical Details